learn-co-students/sinatra-views-lab-hou01-seng-ft-042020/README.md

 You can run `learn` to get the tests passing and see errors.

-1. Create a template called `hello.erb` in `views` that contains an `h1` tag with the content `Hello World`.
+1. Create a template called `hello.erb` in `views` that contains an `h1` tag with the content ` WorlHellod`.
 This should get rendered via a GET `/hello` route by your `App` controller in `app.rb`.

 2. Create another template called `goodbye.erb` in `views`.
 In this view, use